Magnetic States of Graphene Proximitized Kitaev Materials: Summary and Discussion

 Our specific predictions rely on a mean-field model description of both graphene and the doped 2D magnetic insulator.
 We find that Hartree-Fock theory applied to a simple but realisitic model Hamiltonian is able to predict the relative stability of different magnetic configurations of the single-layer Mott insulator \ce{RuCl_3}.
 In agreement with earlier work \cite{sarikurt2018electronic, gerber2020initio, souza2022magnetic}, we find that the ground state is a zigzag AFM but the out-of-plane FM state is also competitive -- explaining the weak fields required to achieve spin alignment in bulk \ce{RuCl_3}.
 We also find a state with a $\sqrt{3} \times \sqrt{3}$ magnetic cell that is metastable in a narrow range of model parameters but is very fragile.

-Our explicit calculations do not account for many-body fluctuations in Bloch state occupation numbers.
+Our explicit calculations have a number of deficiencies.
+First of all, we do not account for many-body fluctuations in Bloch state occupation numbers.
 These fluctuations can in principle \cite{lee2006doping} eliminate the momentum-space occupation number discontinuities associated with the Fermi surfaces we have discussed.
 We do not, however, expect them to change the locations in momentum space that have high spectral weight near the Fermi energy.
 It follows that the conclusions of our mean-field analysis should, for the most part, be unaffected.

+Secondly, we do not account for structural relaxation of the van der Waals bilayers.
+Atomic position readjustments will be larger in the RuCl$_3$ layer, which is not as stiff as the graphene layer, but we do not expect them to be large because interlayer interactions are weak.
+The \ce{RuCl_6} crystal field in isolated monolayer \ce{RuCl_3} is close to the ideal octahedral form, as can be seen from the relatively small values of $\Delta$ and $t_4$ in the model \cite{biswas2019electronic}.
+We expect the relaxations of the Cl ions closer to the graphene layer to distort the metal coordination further from the octahedral ideal than in the isolated layer case, which could increase the contribution of Ru--Cl--Ru indirect hopping to the nearest-neighbor hopping parameters \cite{winter2016challenges}.
+Reference \onlinecite{gerber2020initio} predicts that the effect of graphene favors the zigzag state, and also makes other AFM states more competitive.

 We analyze the coupled bilayer within a mean-field framework by considering the effect of interlayer hybridization as a weak perturbation.
 For \ce{RuCl_3} the hybridization energy scale is estimated to be $w \sim 10$ meV, smaller than the bandwidth of either material.
 We argue that its influence on electronic properties is sensitive primarily to the presence or absence of intersections between the Fermi surfaces of the two materials when the magnetic material Fermi surface is plotted in an extended-zone scheme as in Fig.~\ref{fig_FS}.
 Intersections between Fermi surfaces will always suppress the graphene conductivity, and in the case of spin-aligned magnetic insulators, make it spin-dependent.
 Intersections occur for both zigzag and $\sqrt{3} \times \sqrt{3}$ states of \ce{RuCl_3} over certain ranges of relative orientation angle between the two layers.
 In the zigzag case both spin channels of graphene are gapped.
 Spin-splittings $\delta \epsilon \lesssim w$ occur only at those points in momentum space where strong hybridization occurs.
 Upon moving away from band crossing points, the symmetries of the isolated layers are gradually recovered and the spin-splitting is very small.
 On the other hand for out-of-plane spin-aligned magnetic configurations, weak exchange splitting occurs throughout momentum space.
 In the case of \ce{RuCl_3}, these weakly momentum dependent exchange splittings are the main consequence of hybridization since Fermi surface intersections do not occur.